linnkhant07/Lancer-Lumineer-ROV-Main/README.md

 Serial Communication: Sends commands to the ROV's Arduino controller, allowing for real-time control of the vehicle.

+Live video capture: Two onboard cameras, one main and one auxillary camera capture live video of ROV's underwater environment to enable Pilot to navigate.

 Image Capture: Utilizes Pygame's camera module for capturing images, which can be used for navigation or documentation.
 (Needs to be configured)

 Future Plans: